pr4aveen/tp/docs/DeveloperGuide.md

     Expected: Tasks should be sorted by their created date in descending order.

     1. Test case: `sort order/asc type/deadline`<br>
     Expected: Tasks should be sorted in their deadlines in ascending order.
-Projects without a deadline will be sent to the bottom.
+Projects without a deadline will be sent to the bottom, displayed in alphabetical ascending order.

     1. Test case: `sort order/dsc type/deadline`<br>
     Expected: Tasks should be sorted in their deadlines in descending order.
-Projects without a deadline will be sent to the bottom.
+Projects without a deadline will be sent to the bottom, displayed in alphabetical descending order.

 1. Persistence of sort